MG In the News

 To learn more about the use of telehealth in MG, the Myasthenia Gravis Rare Disease Network (MGNet) is conducting a pilot study, “Adapting Disease Specific Outcome Measures Pilot Trial for Telehealth in Myasthenia Gravis (ADAPT-teleMG)” (clinicaltrials.gov ID NCT05917184).
 The team is evaluating telehealth visits and remote disease-specific assessments for patients with MG.

-Here, lead investigator Amanda Guidon, MD, MPH, and Meridith O’Connor, MG patient and assistant vice president of patient engagement, advocacy, and policy at the Myasthenia Gravis Foundation of America (MGFA), share more about the study and its impact on the patient and research community.
+Here, lead investigator Amanda Guidon, MD, MPH, and Meridith O’Connor, MG patient and assistant vice president of patient engagement, advocacy, and policy at the MGFA, share more about the study and its impact on the patient and research community.

 Modifying Patient T-cells Creates Novel Approach to Treating Myasthenia Gravis and other Diseases